Contents

 The average golfer will experience better performance from a softer ball if they have a medium to slow swing speed.
 However, golfers with a swing speed above 100 mph will benefit more from a harder ball.

-A softer ball will provide the average golfer with a straighter and longer ball flight at medium to low swing speeds.
+A softer ball will give the average golfer a straighter and longer ball flight at medium to low swing speeds.

 Final Thoughts